indocom/lumina/docs/after/registration2.md

 If you are under 18 years old at the point of completion of Registration (Part One), please also email the following printouts with your parent’s signature to ugregistration@nus.edu.sg:

-1. Risk Acknowledgement and Consent:
+1. Risk Acknowledgement and Consent aka Release of Liability

-1. Release of Liability
+2. Authorization of Medical Procedures
-1. Authorization of Medical Procedures
+3. Appointment of Local (Singapore-based) Representative.

-1. Appointment of Local (Singapore-based) Representative.
+NUS will follow-up with you regarding the collection of the Student Card.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDIyMjg5OTAsMTQ0ODgzNTE5OSwtOT
+eyJoaXN0b3J5IjpbNTgxMTE2MTAsMTQ0ODgzNTE5OSwtOTQxND
-QxNDIwMjM0XX0=
+IwMjM0XX0=
 -->